CounterPath/Bria_API_CSharp_SampleApp_3/README.md

 This event is fired when a response to the query for &quot;phone&quot; status is received.
 Data elements in the PhoneStatusEventArgs are:

-bool IsReady
+- bool IsReady

-bool CallsAllowed
+- bool CallsAllowed

-AccountStates AccountStatus
+- AccountStates AccountStatus

-short ErrorCode
+- short ErrorCode

-short MaxLines
+- short MaxLines

-tring CallsNotAllowedReason
+- string CallsNotAllowedReason

 ### OnCallStatus

 This event is fired when a response to the query for &quot;call&quot; status is received.
 Data elements in the CallStatusEventArgs are:

-List\&lt;Call\&gt; CallList
+- List\&lt;Call\&gt; CallList

 The Call class contains:

-string CallId
+- string CallId

-HoldStates HoldState
+- HoldStates HoldState

-List\&lt;CallParticipant\&gt; ParticipantList ss
+- List\&lt;CallParticipant\&gt; ParticipantList ss

 And the CallParticipant class contains:

-string Number
+- string Number

-string DisplayName
+- string DisplayName

-CallStates CallState
+- CallStates CallState

-long TimeInitiated
+- long TimeInitiated

 ### OnCallOptionsStatus

 This event is fired when a response to the query for &quot;callOptions&quot; status is received.
 Data elements in the CallOptionsStatusEventArgs are:

-bool IsAnonymousEnabled
+- bool IsAnonymousEnabled
-bool IsLettersToNumbersEnabled
+- bool IsLettersToNumbersEnabled
- bool IsAutoAnswerEnabled
+- bool IsAutoAnswerEnabled

 ### OnAudioPropertiesStatus

 This event is fired when a response to the query for &quot;audioProperties&quot; status is received.
 Data elements in the AudioPropertiesStatusEventArgs are:

-bool IsSpeakerModeEnabled
+- bool IsSpeakerModeEnabled

-bool IsSpeakerMuted
+- bool IsSpeakerMuted

-bool IsMicrophoneMuted
+- bool IsMicrophoneMuted

-short SpeakerVolume
+- short SpeakerVolume

-short MicrophoneVolume
+- short MicrophoneVolume

 ### OnMissedCallsStatus

 This event is fired when a response to the query for &quot;missedCalls&quot; status is received.
 Data elements in the MissedCallsStatusEventArgs are:

-int Count
+- int Count

 ### OnVoiceMailStatus

 This event is fired when a response to the query for &quot;voiceMail&quot; status is received.
 Data elements in the VoiceMailsStatusEventArgs are:

-List\&lt;VoiceMailInfo\&gt; VoiceMailInfoList
+- List\&lt;VoiceMailInfo\&gt; VoiceMailInfoList

 The class VoiceMailInfo contains:

-short AccountId
+- short AccountId

-string AccountName
+- string AccountName

-int Count
+- int Count

-bool HasNewVoiceMail
+- bool HasNewVoiceMail

-OnCallHistoryStatus
+### OnCallHistoryStatus

 This event is fired when a response to the query for &quot;callHistory&quot; status is received.
 Data elements in the CallHistoryStatusEventArgs are:

-List\&lt;CallHistoryItem\&gt; CallHistoryItemList
+- List\&lt;CallHistoryItem\&gt; CallHistoryItemList

 The class CallHistoryItem contains:

-CallHistoryEntryTypes Type
+- CallHistoryEntryTypes Type

-string Number
+- string Number

-string DisplayName
+- string DisplayName

-int Duration
+- int Duration

-long TimeInitiated
+- long TimeInitiated

-OnSystemSettingsStatus
+### OnSystemSettingsStatus

 This event is fired when a response to the query for &quot;systemSettings&quot; status is received.
 Data elements in the SystemSettingsStatusEventArgs are:

-CallTypes DefaultCallType
+- CallTypes DefaultCallType

-bool CallRightAwayOnceNumberSelected
+- bool CallRightAwayOnceNumberSelected

-OnErrorReceived
+### OnErrorReceived

 This event is fired when an Error is received in response to any query.
 Date elements in the ErrorReceivedEventArgs are:

-int ErrorCode
+- int ErrorCode

-string ErrorText
+- string ErrorText

-string TransactionId
+- string TransactionId

 In addition to the events, the following methods are available in the abstracted API:

-void Start()
+- void Start()
-void Stop()
+- void Stop()
-void RequestSetAnonymousMode(bool enabled)
+- void RequestSetAnonymousMode(bool enabled)
-void RequestSetAutoAnswerMode(bool enabled)
+- void RequestSetAutoAnswerMode(bool enabled)
-void RequestSetLettersToNumbersMode(bool enabled)
+- void RequestSetLettersToNumbersMode(bool enabled)
-void RequestBringPhoneToFront()
+- void RequestBringPhoneToFront()
-void RequestPlaceCall(string number, CallTypes type) void RequestAnswerCall(string callId, bool withVideo) void RequestPutCallOnHold(string callId) void RequestResumeCall(string callId) void RequestEndCall(string callId) void RequestCheckVoiceMail(short accountId) void RequestSendDTMF(char key) void RequestSetSpeakerMode(bool enabled, bool suppressDialTone) void RequestSetSpeakerMute(bool enabled) void RequestSetMicrophoneMute(bool enabled) void RequestSetSpeakerVolume(short volume) void RequestSetMicrophoneVolume(short volume) void RequestPhoneStatus() void RequestCallStatus() void RequestCallHistoryStatus(int maxCount, CallHistoryFilterTypes filter) void RequestMissedCallStatus() void RequestVoiceMailStatus() void RequestAudioPropertiesStatus() void RequestCallOptionsStatus() void RequestSystemSettingsStatus() void RequestBringCallHistoryToFront(CallHistoryFilterTypes type, string filterText) void RequestSetCallOptions(string anonymous, string autoAnswer, string lettersToNumbers) void RequestSetAudioProperties(string mute, string speakerMute, string speaker, bool suppressDialTone, string speakerVolume, string micVolume)
+- void RequestPlaceCall(string number, CallTypes type)
+- void RequestAnswerCall(string callId, bool withVideo)
+- void RequestPutCallOnHold(string callId)
+- void RequestResumeCall(string callId)
+- void RequestEndCall(string callId)
+- void RequestCheckVoiceMail(short accountId)
+- void RequestSendDTMF(char key)
+- void RequestSetSpeakerMode(bool enabled, bool suppressDialTone)
+- void RequestSetSpeakerMute(bool enabled)
+- void RequestSetMicrophoneMute(bool enabled)
+- void RequestSetSpeakerVolume(short volume)
+- void RequestSetMicrophoneVolume(short volume)
+- void RequestPhoneStatus()
+- void RequestCallStatus()
+- void RequestCallHistoryStatus(int maxCount, CallHistoryFilterTypes filter)
+- void RequestMissedCallStatus()
+- void RequestVoiceMailStatus()
+- void RequestAudioPropertiesStatus()
+- void RequestCallOptionsStatus()
+- void RequestSystemSettingsStatus()
+- void RequestBringCallHistoryToFront(CallHistoryFilterTypes type, string filterText)
+- void RequestSetCallOptions(string anonymous, string autoAnswer, string lettersToNumbers)
+- void RequestSetAudioProperties(string mute, string speakerMute, string speaker, bool suppressDialTone, string speakerVolume, string micVolume)